Army Body Fat Calculator

 Appropriate body fat is one of the medical fitness requirements to join and stay in the U.S. Army.
 The Department of Defense releases its body fat requirements every few years as part of the Standards of Medical Fitness.
 The latest release was published on June 27, 2019, and the requirements are summarized in the following two tables:

 |40 and over||26%||36%|

 Department of Defense goal: 18% body fat for males, and 26% body fat for females.*

 After meeting the initial qualifications, a person's body fat will be measured periodically.
 Those who fail to meet the requirements may be put on a mandatory weight loss program and may be subject to administrative sanctions.

-According the Standards of Medical Fitness, body fat is calculated based on the physical size of a person, which includes height/neck/waist size for men, and the height/neck/waist/hip size for women.
-When measuring, you should stand straight, with arms at both sides.
-The neck should be measured at the point just below the larynx.
-The waist should be measured at the point of minimal circumference, or close to the belly button.
-The hip should be measured at the widest point.
+According to the Standards of Medical Fitness, body fat is calculated based on the physical size of a person, which includes the height, neck, and waist size for men, and the height, neck, waist, and hip size for women.
+When taking measurements, the subject should be standing upright with arms at rest on both sides.
+The subject's neck should be measured at a point just below the larynx, and the waist should be measured either at the point of the minimum circumference or close to the belly button.
+The hip, in contrast, should be measured at its widest point.

 * from Army Regulation 40-501—Standards of Medical Fitness, dated June 27, 2019.